Gene Scott (tennis)

 Eugene Lytton Scott (December 28, 1937 – March 20, 2006) was an American tennis player, tournament director, author, and publisher.
 His active tennis career lasted from the 1950s to mid-1970s.
+Scott's highest U.S. ranking as an amateur was No. 4 in 1963, and he reached as high as World No. 7 in 1967.

 Early years

 Scott was the grandson of Dr. Eugene C. Sullivan, one of the inventors of Pyrex and chair and president of Corning Glass Works.
 He graduated with a BA in history from Yale University in 1960, where he was a member of Skull and Bones and lettered in tennis, ice hockey, soccer, and lacrosse.
 He earned a law degree from the University of Virginia in 1964.

 Tennis career

 Scott's highest U.S. ranking as an amateur was No. 4 in 1963, and he reached as high as World No. 7 in 1967.
 At the time, he was a member of the United States Davis Cup team, and was both teammate and roommate of Arthur Ashe.
 They remained friends, and with Charlie Pasarell and Sheridan Snyder, founded the National Junior Tennis League in 1969.
 He founded the magazine Tennis Week in May 1974.

+In 1963, he won the singles title at the Eastern Grass Court Championships in South Orange after a straight-sets victory in the final against compatriot Marty Riessen.

+Scott made it to the quarterfinals of the French Championships in 1964, defeating Antonio Palafox and Marty Mulligan in a close five sets, but losing the quarterfinal to eventual finalist Pierre Darmon.
+Scott won the Southampton Invitation (Long Island) at the Meadow Club, defeating Michael Sangster, Dennis Ralston, and Charlie Pasarell in long close matches.

+In 1967 Scott won the Eastern Indoor Championships at Waldwick, N.J. defeating Frank Froehling in the final in three straight sets.
+That same season he won the Long Island Championships at Great Neck, N.Y. defeating Dick Stockton and Peter Fishbach.
+At the 1967 U.S. National Championships Scott defeated Tom Gorman, Ron Holmberg in a close five sets, and Owen Davidson in the quarterfinal.
+In the semifinal he lost to the eventual champion John Newcombe.